izure1/klaf/docs/document/README.md

 *Note that this value cannot be modified after the database is created*, so choose carefully.
 If you're unsure, you can leave it as the default, which is **1024**.

+## Reserved table column names

+First of all, when inserting a document in **TissueRollDocument**, the following columns are automatically added.
+These values cannot be overwritten, so be careful when naming table columns.

+* `documentIndex`
+  The index when the document was inserted.
+This value is automatically added when inserted into the database.

+* `createdAt`
+  The timestamp when the document was created.
+This value is automatically added when inserted into the database.

+* `updatedAt`
+  The timestamp when the document was last updated.
+This value is automatically updated when the document is modified in the database.

 ## How to work

 ### Explicit Type Specification